SFPC/sfpc.github.io/apr20bootcamponline.md

 SFPC fosters a collaborative and relaxed learning environment.
 We value your questions and want to make sure all students feel comfortable engaging with the teachers and material fully.
 Although we will not be sitting around the same table, we are committed to offer the same level of support and dedication to this cohort of students.

-[https://medium.com/sfpc/sfpc-fall-2019-bootcamp-week-b77877b4df23](Click here) to see what last semester's bootcamp class felt like from a student's perspective.
+[Click here](https://medium.com/sfpc/sfpc-fall-2019-bootcamp-week-b77877b4df23) to see what last semester's bootcamp class felt like from a student's perspective.

 ### What is expected of me?
 - Come to all classes and thoughtfully engage with your classmates, teachers and TAs.